Daily life in the Montessori Classroom

 The children have time to play in the garden each day and to go for walks in the grounds of Shawnigan Lake School.
 Regular opportunities to explore their immediate surrounding world, helps to enhance a child’s natural sense of awe and wonder.

-Please review the enrollment page and set up an observation today.Set up an observation now!
+Please review the enrollment page and set up a school visittoday.Set up a school visit now!

 or call 250-758-8979